vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Your answer here

-  Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates:

   ### 3.2.
 Flexible Colors – Step 1